Skip to content

 3 Ways for a Company to Validly Sign a Contract

-• A company can validly sign a contract through: (1) the signatures of two directors, one director and one company secretary, or a sole director who is also the company secretary; (2) use of the common seal with proper witnessing; or (3) authority granted via the company constitution or power of attorney.
+• Under the Corporations Act, a company can validly execute contracts through signatures of two directors, one director and one company secretary, or a sole director who is also company secretary (proprietary companies only), with or without a common seal.

 Tips for Businesses